commoncrawl/language-detection-cld2/README.md

 ```
 If you only want the libraries, `./compile_libs.sh` is sufficient.
 You may use different compiler flags, the flag `-Wno-narrowing` is required for compilers which follow the C++11 standard.

+#### Using the CLD2 Full Version (160+ languages)

-Both the Debian package and the source build provide two native libraries: libcld2.so and `libcld2_full.so`.
+Both the Debian package and the source build provide two native libraries: `libcld2.so` and `libcld2_full.so`.
 The former supports 80+, the latter 160+ languages.
 However, the `libcld2_full.so` from the Debian package isn't a complete shared library - it only contains the tables used by the classifier.
-To use the larger tables for 160+ language instead of those for 80+ languages, you must use the [LD_PRELOAD trick](https://stackoverflow.com/questions/426230/what-is-the-ld-preload-trick) and set `LD_PRELOAD=libcld2_full.so`.
+To use the larger tables for 160+ language instead of those for 80+ languages, you must use the [LD_PRELOAD trick](https://stackoverflow.com/questions/426230/what-is-the-ld-preload-trick) and set the environment variable `LD_PRELOAD=libcld2_full.so` (on Linux).
+In case, the language detector is used in Hadoop Map-Reduce jobs, this can be achieved by setting the Hadoop configuration property `mapreduce.reduce.env`, e.g., by passing `-Dmapreduce.reduce.env=LD_PRELOAD=libcld2_full.so` as command-line argument.

 ### Java Bindings